Italians Come To Castle To Install Doors And Windows

 Long considered “the winemaker’s wine”, the style can range from crisp, lively tank-fermented wines, which see little or very little time in oak barrels, to rich, complex oak-aged wines that need several years of bottle age to fully display their uniqueness.
 The general trend is to produce a more restrained dry chardonnay, with less oak and less butter yet still elegant and complimentary to food, but some consumers are still in search of that sweet Chardonnay.

-Winemakers Brooks Painter and Peter Velleno skillfully craft Castello di Amorosa’s chardonnays from renowned vineyard sites such as Henry Ranch, and Bien Nacido Vineyard.
+Winemakers Brooks Painter and Peter Velleno skillfully craft Castello di Amorosa’s most popular chardonnays from renowned vineyard sites such as Henry Ranch, and Bien Nacido Vineyard.
 The 111-acre Henry Ranch Vineyard is in the Los Carneros appellation, with a small portion in the Mt.
 Veeder appellation of the Napa Valley.
 The vineyard is influenced by cool breezes from San Pablo Bay and daytime heat on the hills and valleys, making ideal growing conditions for chardonnay grapes.
 From this vineyard, Castello di Amorosa produces the Napa Valley Reserve Chardonnay and the Napa Valley Chardonnay.
 Both wines reflect their Napa Valley terroir.
 Each are round, full-bodied with a gentle touch from the French oak wine barrels where they undergo a secondary malolactic fermentation.
 You will experience lush notes of baked apple, ripe pear, fall spices and toasted almond.

 The Bien Nacido Vineyard Chardonnay and La Rocca Bien Nacido Vineyard grapes are sourced in Santa Barbara County from the Santa Maria Valley appellation.
 The Bien Nacido terroir is a combination of Elder and Chamise shaly loams with Pleasanton sandy loam, and diverse soils of limestone, shale and uplifted marine volcanics.
 The Bien Nacido Vineyard Chardonnay is a classic California-style Chardonnay with creamy aromas of baked meyer lemon, butterscotch and grilled pineapple leading to enticing flavors of baked apple and hints of toast, with bright acidity, a balanced mouthfeel and a round, opulent finish.
 The La Rocca Chardonnay offers refreshing aromas of tropical fruits and honeysuckle compliment this unique single vineyard Chardonnay’s bright acidity and citrus notes on the palate.
 Aged 10 months sur lie in a concrete fermentation egg brings about a subtle minerality and soft, lingering finish.